dev-laww/next-e-commerce/README.md

 ```

 ### NOTE: This project is still a work in progress.
 I will be adding more features and functionality in the future.
+- You can import postman collection from [postman](./postman) directory to test the API endpoints.
+Also import the environment as the collection depends on it.
 - See [Documentation](./docs/README.md) for more information.